-Through our RE, PSHE, SEAL, Geography and promoting The Common Good we are able to make real links between the values of our pupils and the lives of others in their community, country and the world in general.
+Through our RE, PSHE/ RSE, Geography and promoting The Common Good we are able to make real links between the values of our pupils and the lives of others in their community, country and the world in general.
 Through our Creative Curriculum we teach about democracy (school council elections), civic responsibility (being part of making rules and looking after the world around us), rules and laws, equality, values and virtues and understanding of other faiths through visits to places of worship and visitors to school.

 At All Saints’ we are committed to serving our community and surrounding area.
 We recognise the multicultural, multifaith nature of the United Kingdom and understand the crucial role our school plays in promoting these values.

 As a Church of England School we actively promote values, virtues and ethics that shape our pupils character and moral perspective, through the teachings of the Church.
 We are confident that our continued focus on the Christian Values will give our pupils the necessary awareness of what it means to be a good citizen in Britain today, and embed in them the building blocks of a future successful and productive life.

 This statement outlines the key British values we actively promote.

 Each class democratically votes for two members to represent their class on the School Council.
 The school council meets regularly in school in order to share pupils’ views and drive new initiatives both within school and in the wider community.